ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 *is i t  m  e  ,   o   r    d    i    d     e     v     e     r     y     t     h     i     n     g      g      o       o       f       f       -       t       r       a       c       k       ?*

 [this train going nowhere](https://osu.ppy.sh/beatmapsets/2522212#taiko) by [Solor](https://osu.ppy.sh/users/25201175) is a map that has absolutely *exploded* in the past 4 months and it's clear why.
-If you've ever tried your hand on the taiko mode, you'd know that our lovely drum-bashing gamemode is usually confined within a small horizontal playfield; however, this map doesn't play the rules.
+If you've ever tried your hand on the taiko mode, you'd know that our lovely drum-bashing game mode is usually confined within a small horizontal playfield; however, this map doesn't play by the rules.

-Get ready to glue your eyes to your monitor because you won't even know where the notes you're supposed to hit are coming from.
+Get ready to glue your eyes to your monitor, because you won't even know where the notes you're supposed to hit are coming from.
 Left-to-right!
 Right-to-left!
 Down-to-up!
 Diagonal???
 Offscreen?????
 Words simply cannot describe this map, and that is precisely why **YOU** should try giving it a spin too!

 Don't get lost along the way!
 This train might be going nowhere, but your last stop should be our monthly polls, where you'll cast your shiny ***yes*** vote.